 It is suggested that you complete your financial aid application prior to the Financial Aid Priority Deadline (deadlines can be found in our online Important Dates & Deadlines calendar).
 You can still apply for financial aid after the deadline, but you are not guaranteed to receive aid in time to pay for classes.
 For more information about financial aid, please visit the Financial Aid Services website.

-- Complete the Free Application for Federal Student Aid (FAFSA) online.
+- FAFSA – Complete the Free Application for Federal Student Aid (FAFSA) online.
 Allow at least 6 weeks for your FAFSA to be processed.
-Valencia's school code is 006750.
+Valencia College school code is 006750.

-Transfer Students: Request official transcripts from all colleges that you ever attended.
-It is suggested that you also have your official final high school transcript or proof of your GED sent to Valencia.
-College transcripts must be received and evaluated before aid will be awarded.
+Request official transcripts from all colleges that you ever attended.
+It is suggested that you also have your official final high school transcript or proof of your GED sent to Valencia College.
+Your college transcripts must be received and evaluated before aid will be awarded.

 Step 2: Create Your Atlas Account

-Atlas is Valencia's online learning community that connects faculty, students, and staff to the resources they need to succeed at Valencia.
+Atlas is Valencia College's online learning community that connects faculty, students, and staff to the resources they need to succeed at Valencia College.
 Students can obtain very important information regarding registration, financial aid, and course planning in their Atlas account.
-Students will also have an Atlas email account which is Valencia's official means of communication with students.
+Students will also have an Atlas email account which is Valencia College's official means of communication with students.

 Step 4: Register for Classes & Pay Tuition and Fees

 IMPORTANT: If you have applied for financial aid and are awaiting word on your eligibility, you will need to pay for classes yourself by the Fee Payment Deadline (see the Important Dates & Deadlines calendar for Fee Payment Deadlines) or your classes will be dropped for non-payment.
-If you are currently receiving financial aid, check with the Answer Center to ensure that all paperwork has been received and that you will not be dropped from your classes.
+If you are currently receiving financial aid, you can check your financial aid status in Atlas.

 Step 5: Get Your Student Identification Card and Parking Decal

-Step 6: Buy Your Books & Go To Class
+Step 6: Buy Your Books and Attend Class

 Purchase Your Books

 See the online Important Dates & Deadlines calendar for the dates that classes begin, and make sure you participate in your class(es) during the first week of classes to avoid being withdrawn as a “no show.”